 Get past the ugly times and keep focused during the good with these five tips guaranteed to beef up your creative muscles so you can produce work you're proud of.

-"Guides 6-10" is the second of three posts.
+"Guides 11-15" is the third of three posts.
 There are 15 creativity guides total.
-Creativity Guides 1-5

 It takes more than just avoiding half-assery to produce something of value.
 Not only do you have to give your all in personal effort, enthusiasm, and accountability but you must also respect the creative process.

 Few, if any, great ideas were brought to life easy.
 Research and revisions, incubation and inspiration, set-backs and failures are unavoidable.
 If you think you can shirk the process or there are hidden shortcuts no one’s discovered, you’re going to struggle more often than not.

 Sometimes we are so close to something that we can’t see anything.
 Obvious solutions, problems, and opportunities become needles in the hay stack.
 If you’re struggling with a project, walk away.
 Take a breather.
 Come back later for another look.

 Get a ladder.
 Look at it from a bird’s point of view.
 Or lay down.
 What do sprouting daisies see?
 It’s easy to get stuck in our own bubbles yet surprisingly difficult to burst out, which is just another reason to carry a sharp object on your persons at all times.